davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

-Now, however, any time the leader sets the variable, it also sends an updated copy to all followers, telling each of the followers to update its backup copy of the variable:
+Now, however, any time the leader sets the variable, it also sends an updated copy to all followers, telling each of the followers to update its backup copy of the variable to the new value:

 DIAGRAM

 The process of updating all the replicas this way is called **replication**.
-(Perhaps unsurprising!)

 This is a good enough starting point for a design sketch, although we're still missing some of the details.
-Let's switch focus and consider how to fail over.
+Next, let's switch focus and consider how to fail over.

+## Leader Failover

-Up until now, our the answer to the question "which node is the leader?" was a constant: it could have been hardcoded, or provided via a config file.
-Now that we support failover, the leader can change at runtime, so we need a runtime algorithm for determining who currently is the leader.
-Whatever scheme we come up with cannot itself rely on some kind of leader &mdash; the whole point is the leader might have crashed, or lost power, or gotten disconnected from the network because Ted was in a rush to go home and peruse his [extensive collection of "Thundercats" cartoons](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf).
-(I'm going to keep linking to the paper until you read it.)
+Up until now, our the answer to the question "which node is the leader?" was a constant we could hardcode, or provide via a config file.
+Now that we support failover, the leader can change at runtime, so we need a runtime algorithm for determining who is currently the leader.
+Whatever scheme we come up with cannot itself rely on some kind of leader, because that leader could also crash, leaving us leaderless once again.
+We'd do best to design a failover scheme that's leaderless in the first place.

-Let's see if we can find a scheme where each node independently figures out who the leader is, using local information only.
-In principle, if we can make it so every node has the same local information and runs the same deterministic algorithm on that information, they should all independently pick the same leader.
-To get there, we need to solve two problems:
+Here's a basic plan: we come up with a scheme where each node independently makes a decision who the leader should be, and set it up so that all nodes end up making the same decision independently.
+In principle, if we can make it so every node has the same local information and runs the same deterministic algorithm on that information as input, they should also independently pick the same leader.

+To get there, we have to solve two problems:

-1. We need a way for each node to figure out which of its peers have faulted, and thus cannot serve as the leader
+1. We need a way for each node to determine which other nodes are still online
-2. We need a deterministic rule for choosing a leader among the remaining candidates
+2. We need a deterministic rule for deciding which of those nodes should be leader

 We'll go one step at a time.